abgox/abyss/readme.md

 #### abgox-abyss-bucket-name

-- It is used to record the name of `abyss` added locally, and then it is used in some special cases.
+- It is only used to record the name of `abyss` added locally, and then it is used in some special cases.
-- It doesn't need to be modified manually.
+- Don't modify it manually.
 When installing/updating/uninstalling an app in `abyss`, it will be automatically updated.
 - For example:
   - If you use `scoop install abyss/JetBrains.WebStorm@2025.1.2` to specify version `2025.1.2`.
   - It will be used during installation to avoid installation errors.